Free-Riding in Multi-Issue Decisions

-Our work is most closely related to papers on multiple referenda. \citet{amanatidis2015multiple} study the computational complexity of OWA voting rules in multiple referenda, including questions of strategic voting.
-In a similar model, \citet{barrot2017manipulation} consider questions of manipulability: how does the OWA vector impact the susceptibility to manipulation.
+Our work is most closely related to papers on multiple referenda.
+In this setting, \citet{amanatidis2015multiple} study the computational complexity of OWA voting rules, including questions of strategic voting.
+In a similar model, \citet{barrot2017manipulation} consider questions of manipulability: how does the OWA vector impact the susceptibility to manipulation?
 In contrast to our paper, these two papers do not consider free-riding.
 We discuss more technical connections between these papers and ours later in the text.

-Another related formalism is perpetual voting~\citep{Lackner2020}, which essentially corresponds to voting on multi-issue decisions in sequential order.
+Another related formalism is \emph{perpetual voting}~\cite{Lackner2020}, which essentially corresponds to voting on multi-issue decisions in sequential order.
 In this setting, issues are chronologically ordered, i.e., decided one after the other.
-The work of \citet{Lackner2020} and its follow-up by Lackner and Maly~\citep{LacknerM23,lm-pv} do not consider strategic issues.
-Further, \citet{BulteauHPRT21} move to a non-sequential (offline) model of perpetual voting and study proportional representation in this setting.
+The work of \citet{Lackner2020} and its follow-up by Lackner and Maly~\cite{lm-pv,LacknerM23} do not consider strategic issues. \citet{Kozachinskiy2025optimal} further study this setting, providing bounds on the dissatisfaction of voters.
+Moreover, \citet{BulteauHPRT21} move to a non-sequential (offline) model of perpetual voting and therein study proportional representation; we briefly consider this model in Section~\ref{sec:global}.
+In the same model, \citet{Elkind2024TemporalElections} study proportionality and strategyproofness for the utilitarian and egalitarian rules. \citet{ChandakGP24} and \citet{Elkind2025Verifying} study proportionality in both the sequential and offline settings.
+Finally, note that perpetual voting and its offline variant have also been referred to as \emph{temporal voting}; see the survey by \citet{Elkind2024TemporalSurvey}.

-A third related formalism is that of \emph{public decision making} \cite{conitzer2017fair}.
+A third related formalism is that of \emph{public decision making}, which has been studied both in the offline~\cite{conitzer2017fair} and sequential~\cite{freeman2017fair} formulations.
 As in our model, public decision making considers $k$~issues and for each one alternative has to be chosen.
 This model is more general than ours in that it allows arbitrary additive utilities (whereas we consider only binary utilities, i.e., approval ballots).
-Our works differ in that \citet{conitzer2017fair} focus on fairness properties, whereas our focus is on strategic aspects.
-Fairness considerations in public decision making have further been explored by \citet{skowron2022proportional}.
-Note that both papers \cite{conitzer2017fair,skowron2022proportional} assume that all issues are decided in parallel (offline) -- in contrast to perpetual voting~\citep{Lackner2020}.
+Our works differ in that \citet{conitzer2017fair} and \citet{freeman2017fair} focus on fairness properties, whereas our focus is on strategic aspects.
+Fairness considerations in public decision making have further been explored by \citet{skowron2022proportional} and \citet{Kahana2024Leximin}.